 Sri Lanka Accounting standards define Related Party Transactions.
 This definition is consistent with Section 9 of the listing rules of CSE.
-Under these the members of the Board of Directors of the Company have been identified as Key Management Personnel.
+Under them, the members of the Board of Directors of the Company have been identified as Key Management Personnel.
 In accordance with the Related Party Transaction Policy, declarations are obtained from each Key Management Personnel of the Company for the purpose of identifying parties related to them.
-Based on the information furnished in these declarations, the Company retrieves data on related party transactions from the data base of the Company.
+Based on the information furnished in these declarations, the company retrieves data on related partytransactions from its database.

-RELATED PARTY TRANSACTIONS DURING 2022/23
+RELATED PARTY TRANSACTIONS DURING 2023/24

-During the year 2022/23, there were both recurrent and no non- recurrent related party transactions that exceeded the respective thresholds mentioned in the Listing Rules of the Colombo Stock Exchange.
+During the year 2023/24, there were both recurrent and no non-recurrent related party transactions that exceeded the respective thresholds mentioned in the Listing Rules of the Colombo Stock Exchange.

-Details of other related party transactions entered into by the Company during the above period is disclosed in Note 23 to the financial statements.
+Details of other related party transactions entered into by the company during the above period are disclosed in Note 23 to the financial statements.